 That's why it's crucial to discuss personal finance with college-bound kids.
 Here are seven money-management tips:

 1. Understand student loans.
 Impress on your kids that these loans are not "free money."
 They need to know that student loans must be paid back with interest and how large these loan payments will be.
-That knowledge can persuade students not to spend borrowed funds frivolously.
+That knowledge can help students to spend borrowed funds carefully.

-2. Use debit cards, not credit cards.
+2. Consider using a debit card.
 Talk to college students about having a debit card attached to a checking account with no overdraft protection.
 That way, they can spend only money they actually have.
 In fact, new regulations prevent students under 21 from getting a credit card unless they have a job or have their parents cosign the account.
 Think carefully before cosigning for your child's card -- their mistakes could hurt your credit rating.

 4. Track all expenses.
 Financial websites and smartphone apps make it easier than ever to track cash expenditures.
 Students should record all their purchases, even seemingly insignificant ones.
 They'll see the impact that little things like a late-night pizza can have on a budget.